claudiotalarico/EE406/README.md

     echo STD_CELL_LIBRARY=$STD_CELL_LIBRARY
     echo KLAYOUT_PATH=$KLAYOUT_PATH
     ```
-    For more information about the ihp-sg13g2 technology lookup the [IHP github](https://github.com/IHP-GmbH/IHP-Open-PDK)

 12. If you have been using the iic osic tools for a while and all you want to do is to update to the newest version, pull the image with tag latest:<br>
     `docker pull hpretl/iic-osic-tools:latest` <br>
     and restart the container using the script:<br>